sourcecred/docs/docs/beta/introduction.md

 ### So what IS SourceCred?

 SourceCred (in the most basic sense) is a technology that makes the labor of individuals more visible and rewardable as they work together in a project or community.
-The goal of SourceCred is to use this technology to make rewarding labor as nuanced as human contribution can be.
+The goal of SourceCred is to use this technology to make rewarding labor as nuanced as human contribution often is.
 We hope to be one piece in the puzzle of a healthier future where systems serve people as we create together, where financial maximization isn't the end-all be-all goal, and wealth actually flows to those who are creating the value in our world.

-### SourceCred's Core Concepts:
+### SourceCred's Core Concepts

 #### Cred